Insights Into Amazon.com's Performance Versus Peers In Broadline Retail Sector - Amazon.com (NASDAQ:AMZN)

 -

-The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion, which is 5.33x above the industry average, implying stronger profitability and robust cash flow generation.
+The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion is 5.33x above the industry average, highlighting stronger profitability and robust cash flow generation.

 -

-The gross profit of $78.69 Billion is 4.56x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.
+The company has higher gross profit of $78.69 Billion, which indicates 4.56x above the industry average, indicating stronger profitability and higher earnings from its core operations.

 -